 In May 2020, the First Amendment to the Amended and Restated Co-Development, Co-Promote and Profit Share Agreement (as amended, the "Amended Ide-cel CCPS") and the Second Amended and Restated License Agreement ("Amended bb21217 License Agreement" and, collectively with the Amended Ide-cel CCPS, the "May 2020 Amendments"), which replaced the bb21217 License Agreement, was executed.
 Under the Amended Ide-cel CCPS, the parties will continue to share equally in all profits and losses related to developing, commercializing and manufacturing ide-cel within the United States.
-However, the Amended Ide-cel CCPS changed the Company's responsibilities with respect to manufacturing activities.
-Under the Amended Ide-cel CCPS, BMS assumed the contract manufacturing agreements related to ide-cel adherent lentiviral vector.
+However, the Amended Ide-cel CCPS, BMS assumed the contract manufacturing agreements related to ide-cel adherent lentiviral vector.
 Over time, BMS is also assuming responsibility for manufacturing ide-cel suspension lentiviral vector outside of the United States, with the Company responsible for manufacturing ide-cel suspension lentiviral vector in the United States.